status-im/status-mobile/doc/ui-guidelines.md

 ## Regular atoms

-In some cases regular atoms were used in the components
+In certain instances, components utilized regular atoms; however, they should now be encapsulated within `rn/useRef`.

 BEFORE:
 ```clojure